2007 Houston Astros season: Performance overview

+Biggio retired as one of three Major Leaguers having reached or exceeded each of 2,500 hits, 500 doubles, 400 stolen bases, and 250 home runs.
+The other two players are Rickey Henderson and Barry Bonds.
+Biggio also held, at the time, the most doubles by a right-handed batter in Major League history (668).
+(Note: Since passed by Albert Pujols.)
+Following the season, Biggio became the first repeat winner of the Heart & Hustle Award (Note: This was the third season of the Heart & Hustle award.) the first Astro to receive recognition with the Roberto Clemente, and his 3,000th hit was distinguished as MLB.com's This Year in Baseball Best Moment.

+To commemorate the 50th anniversary of the issuance of the Gold Glove Award, former Colt .45s/Astros second baseman Joe Morgan recognized for his career defensive performance as part of the All-time Gold Glove Team.

 Outfielder Carlos Lee won his second career Silver Slugger Award and first as a Houston Astro.
 Lee became the third outfielder to be recognized as a member of the Astros, joining José Cruz (1983 and 1984) and Moisés Alou (1998).
 The most recent winner at any position for the club was Morgan Ensberg in 2005.

-For the first time since 2002, the Astros had two sluggers reach the 30-home run mark (Berkman, Lee).
+For the first time since 2002, the Astros had two sluggers reach the 30-home run plateau (Berkman, Lee).
 During his first year as an Astro of six after having signed as a free agent over the offseason, Lee also drove in a career-best 119 runs.
 Rookie Hunter Pence added 17 home runs, at the time, the third-highest for a rookie in club history, following Berkman (21 in 2000) and Glenn Davis (20 in 1985).